grigters/Pandas-Jupyter-Notebook/README.md

 # Pandas-homework
-Analyze data in Jupyter Notebook using Python Pandas library.
+Analyze data in Jupyter Notebook using the Python Pandas library.